ctSkennerton/personal_site/content/resume.md

 * Developed internal web applications using PostgreSQL or Amazon Neptune as the database layer, Flask/Django as the web server/API layer and VueJS frontend layer.
 * Developed Python libraries so data scientists could easily interact with internal REST APIs and databases.
 * Developed data analysis pipelines using Luigi for processing genomics data for genome assembly, variant calling, contamination detection, and metabolic reconstruction in AWS cloud infrastructure.
+* Developed ETL and ELT pipelines for integrating Marketing, Manufacturing, and R&D data from SaaS applications and internal databases
+* Modelled and transformed data using DBT to create a central data warehouse using Snowflake

 ### Bioinformatics Cloud Engineer